-Injuries are unfortunately a part of sports and cannot be prevented.
-It is expected that athletes make the trainer and/or coaches aware of any suspicion of injuries they may have incurred so that proper steps can take place.
-(Please see below regarding trainer).
-If a player maintains any major injury, then they must be cleared by a doctor before returning to the team.
+Injuries are an unfortunate part of sports and cannot be prevented.
+It is expected that athletes make the trainer (if available) and coaches aware of any suspicion of injuries they may have incurred so that proper care can be given.
+If a player sustains any major injury, he/she must submit a Doctor's note of clearance to the Athletic Office or School Nurse before a return to the team will be approved.

-Concussions are one of the hardest injuries to diagnose as it is unseen.
-It is required for all student athletes to have a baseline test in order to help diagnose if a concussion is suspected.
+Since concussions are unseen, they are one of the hardest injuries to diagnose.
 Symptoms of concussions are headache or a feeling of pressure in the head, temporary loss of consciousness, confusion, amnesia surrounding the traumatic event, dizziness, ringing in the ears, nausea or vomiting, slurred speech, and fatigue.
-Athletes are expected to let coaches now if they are experiencing any of these symptoms.
-If a concussion is suspected they will not be permitted to participate in any athletic activity until cleared by a doctor.
+Athletes are expected to let coaches know if they are experiencing any of these symptoms.
+If a concussion is suspected the athlete will not be permitted to participate in any athletic activity until cleared by a Doctor.
+A concussion accommodation form is available on CCA's Website: https://cca.ccphilly.org/athletics/sports-links/.
+You are encouraged to take this form to all concussion related appointments.

-In addition to clearance from a doctor, the student athlete must also go through return to play protocol(as recommended by the PIAA) through the Athletic Trainer before returning to competition.
-The student athlete cannot return to competition until they have completed the return to play protocol; there are no exceptions to this rule per school policy.
+In addition to clearance from a Doctor, the student athlete must also go through a Return-to-Play protocol (as recommended by the PIAA).
+The School Nurse will evaluate the student-athlete and walk him/her through the Return-to-Play protocol.
+There are no exceptions to this policy.

-If an injury is sustained during a season, it is expected that the student-athlete remain a part of the team and come to practices and games while injured, as to keep up with the team for when they return to action.
+If an injury is sustained during a season, it is expected that the student-athlete remain a part of the team and come to practices and games while injured (except for concussion protocol).
+Team unity is in important part of team work and a continued presence while injured allows the student to return to the team with limited disruption to the team.